-In order to limit the restocking of the hopper, you need big hopper (which it has) and high energy-efficiency (you can’t get higher than 84% with pellets).
+To limit the restocking of the hopper, you need a big hopper (which it has) and high energy-efficiency (you can’t get higher than 84% with pellets).
 The best energy-efficiency, heating, and hopper size specs guarantee that you will get the most out of your pellets with the least amount of maintenance.

 Another aspect of very high burning efficiency is the very low emission rates.
-Out of all the pellet stoves, the Comfortbilt HP22 with 84% energy-efficiency has the lowest levels of emissions.
+Out of all the pellet stoves, the Comfortbilt HP22 with 84% energy-efficiency has the lowest emissions levels.